abdel-habib/ISIC2019-skin-lesion-classification-segmentation/readme.md

 Validation Results
 ===========
 As we don't have the test labels, we evaluated our best models using the validation set.
 For the two problems, both binary and multi-class, the ensemble approaches resulted in higher metrics compared to single model.

-For the binary challenge, the results are reported int the table below.
+For the binary challenge, the results obtained are reported in the tables below.

 | Metric | Value |
 | --- | --- |